bradburd lab

 Kelsey Yule - now Collections Manager at the NEON Biorepository collections at Arizona State

-Matteo Tomasini - now postdoc at University of Gothenburg
+Matteo Tomasini - Research (Software) Engineer, University of Gothenburg